ddev/ddev/docs/content/developers/building-contributing.md

 To see which DDEV commands the tests are executing, set the environment variable `DDEV_DEBUG=true`.

-Use `GOTEST_SHORT=true` to run just one CMS in each test, or `GOTEST_SHORT=<integer>` to run exactly one project type from the list of project types in the [TestSites array](https://github.com/ddev/ddev/blob/a4ab2827d8b6e706b2420700045d889a3a69f3f2/pkg/ddevapp/ddevapp_test.go#L43).
+Use `GOTEST_SHORT=true` to run one CMS in each test, or `GOTEST_SHORT=<integer>` to run exactly one project type from the list of project types in the [TestSites array](https://github.com/ddev/ddev/blob/a4ab2827d8b6e706b2420700045d889a3a69f3f2/pkg/ddevapp/ddevapp_test.go#L43).
 For example, `GOTEST_SHORT=5 make testpkg TESTARGS="-run TestDdevFullSiteSetup"` will run only `TestDdevFullSiteSetup` against TYPO3.

 To run a test (in the `cmd` package) against a individually-compiled DDEV binary, set the `DDEV_BINARY_FULLPATH` environment variable, for example `DDEV_BINARY_FULLPATH=$PWD/.gotmp/bin/linux_amd64/ddev make testcmd`.